OR SHOULD THAT BE BASALT?

 Black Galaxy is from Ongole in India, the original Galaxy material with the densest black background and bright reflectors, is known as Star Galaxy.
 The Star Galaxy quarry is not a massive one therefore the volume of blocks produced could not supply all the dealers who purport to sell this material.

 The gold specks are due to the presence of ferrous rich Enstatine (Bronzite).
 Black galaxy can be broadly divided into three types based on the size of the gold coloured specks as 1.
 Large Specked Black Galaxy, 2.
 Medium Specked Black Galaxy and 3.
 Small Specked Black Galaxy Granite.

-There are over 40 quarries spread over 400 acres of land.
+There are more than 40 quarries spread over 400 acres of land.
 The sizes of quarries range between 2 and 20 acres each.
-Around 3500 CBM to 4500 CBM of black galaxy granite is produced every month.
+Around 3500 CBM to 4500 CBM of Black Galaxy granite is produced every month.
 Only 40% of the volume make up big blocks and are commonly called gang-saw size blocks.
 These are blocks of sizes above 2.40m x 1.20m x 1.00m.

 It is very important to view Black Galaxy before buying and not to buy on price alone.

 There are many other countries quarrying black granites including Brazil, Canada, Finland, Iran, Namibia, Spain, Transkei, Ukraine and the USA.

 Some granites are sold under a black name such as Nero Impala from South Africa, APP Black from India and G654, aka Padang Dark & Sesame Black from China however, because of their colour structure, they are generally considered to be dark greys rather than a black.

 Having said that they are some of the most popular black/dark granites in the world and have been used on some of the most prestigious projects and domestic environments therefore to dismiss them would be ridiculous.